 She has earned a Bachelor of Arts in English – Professional Communication from Marygrove College, an MBA in Management and Strategy from Western Governors University, and a Doctor of Business Administration (DBA) in HR Management from Walden University.
 When she is not working, you will find her reading, volunteering, or cooking.

 Jim Barshop | Managing Director of Development

-Jim Barshop joined the City Year San Antonio team as Director of Development in August of 2022.
+Jim Barshop joined the City Year San Antonio team as Director of Development in 2022.
 He has been involved as a community leader with school business partnerships and student success programs for many decades.

 After brokering real estate for 35 years, Jim worked as a professional nonprofit fundraiser with Lifetime Recovery, Restore Education, and the North East Educational Foundation.
 He is an avid reader, cyclist, cook, and game enthusiast.
 His greatest joy is spending time with his two twin grandchildren surrounded by four generations of family, good food, and love.

 Jim is so excited and humbled to be part of the City Year team in support of educational advancement, equity, and community service in San Antonio.